-In either case the easy way out is to force quit the Outlook application using task manager.
+In either case, the easy way out is to force quit the Outlook application using the task manager.
 It is recommended that you do not try abrupt Outlook termination by any other means as it directly affects the integrity of the Outlook data file OST.
 Outlook termination using task manager might act as an instant fix but not a permanent one, here are the steps:

 Note: If you don’t have any add-ins installed or if your Outlook is stuck at verifying data while launching the Outlook application, you can completely skip this process.